-The world now is throwing humankind uncertainties.
-But don't you think it has always been the case since day one?
-The world has always been uncertain.
+The world today is causing humankind uncertainty.
+But don't you think this has been the case since day one?

-Nevertheless, it is crucial to focus on what we can control, all the more during natural calamities and unexpected catastrophic events.
+Nevertheless, focusing on what we can control is crucial, especially during natural calamities and unexpected catastrophic events.

 You and your family could be cut off from your food supply in a world where tragedies can strike without notice.

-Given this, food must be stored in the pantry that doesn't necessarily need to be cooked or refrigerated, especially for emergencies that can cut off the power supply.
+Given this, food that doesn't necessarily need to be cooked or refrigerated must be stored in the pantry, especially for emergencies that can cut off the power supply.

 Get equipped to weather the storm with a well-stocked emergency food stockpile.
 These foods are calorie-packed and contain nutrients and some fiber enough to get through the uninvited occasion.